 • Fund shop rent

-• Provide materials & tools
+• Support with materials & tools

-• Access to safety equipment
+• Safety equipment

 Volunteer & Participate

-• Community builds & workshops
+• Lead or work Community builds

 • Business & grant writing